What is Full Depth Reclamation?

 How Does it Work?

-Full depth reclamation is a process that offers economic advantages and design alternatives to pavement restoration.
+Full depth reclamation is a process that offers economic advantages and design alternatives to roadway reconstruction.
 But how does it work?

 What it Costs